GhoriHoly/bulletinboard/README.md

 ## Conclusion

-In this project, we applied **unit tests**, **component tests**, and **integration tests** to ensure that each layer of the application works correctly.
-By isolating the test database and using **mocking** strategies where appropriate, we ensured that no production data was impacted.
+In this project, I applied **unit tests**, **component tests**, and **integration tests** to ensure that each layer of the application works correctly.
+By isolating the test database and using **mocking** strategies where appropriate, I ensured that no production data was impacted.

-Feel free to run the tests as explained above to verify the correctness of the system!